People ask, all the time, what’s included in bankruptcy?

-Bankruptcy is a snapshot of your situation on the day the bankruptcy case is filed.
+Think of it like this: bankruptcy is a snapshot of your situation on the day the bankruptcy case is filed.

-Think of your bankruptcy like the Clampett’s Buick, arriving in Beverly Hills, crating all their stuff.
+Maybe, you think of your bankruptcy like the Clampett’s Buick, arriving in Beverly Hills, crating all their stuff.

 For bankruptcy purposes, your case includes your financial “stuff”, debts and assets.